-In the event of an Emergency, the Superintendent of Buildings and Grounds will have the following duties:
+In the event of an Emergency, the Maintenance Supervisor will have the following duties:

 - 1. Mobilize maintenance personnel to assist (where appropriate) the school building affected by the Emergency.
 If electrical, HVAC, plumbing, and other building concerns need to be addressed because of the emergency, he or she will coordinate the delivery of these services. - 2.
 Be prepared to share blueprints for any and all school buildings to police or Emergency officials whenever needed.